Bryan Mosley: Other roles

 Mosley made his screen debut in the film A Kind of Loving (1962).
 He also appeared in Get Carter (1971) playing local gangster Cliff Brumby.
 He is famously killed by Jack Carter (Michael Caine), who beats him up and throws him from the roof of the Trinity Square multi-storey car park in Gateshead, after discovering Brumby's involvement in his brother's death.
 He played alien dignitary Malpha and a Prop Man on a film set in the Doctor Who serial The Daleks' Master Plan in 1965 and made two appearances in The Avengers.
 Mosley also had small roles in Z Cars, Crossroads, A Family at War and as the pub landlord in Queenie's Castle.

 Mosley performed alongside Arthur Haynes, Harry Worth and Dick Emery in their television shows.
 In addition, he appeared in commercials for Watney's, alongside Morecambe and Wise, in an advertisement for Albert's Crisps, as well as using his stunt skills to swing from a huge chandelier, sword in hand, in an unscreened advertisement for a cereal.

 In October 1997, he was the subject of This is Your Life, being surprised by Michael Aspel on the set of Coronation Street.
-The episode went out on 3 November.
+The episode was broadcast on 3 November.
 Tributes were paid by actor Paul Shane and actress Kathy Staff.
 He was joined by the cast of Coronation Street.